TencentCloud/tencentcloud-cloud-controller-manager/README.md

 **WARNING**: this project is a work in progress and may not be production ready.
 Currently, only Kubernetes 1.10.x is supported.

+## Implementation Details

+Currently `tencentcloud-cloud-controller-manager` implements:

+* nodecontroller - updates nodes with cloud provider specific labels and addresses.
+* routecontroller - responsible for creating routes in vpc

+In the future, it may implement:

+* servicecontroller - responsible for creating LoadBalancers when a service of `Type: LoadBalancer` is created in Kubernetes.

 ## Requirements

 At the current state of Kubernetes, running cloud controller manager requires a few things.
 Please read through the requirements carefully as they are critical to running cloud controller manager on a Kubernetes cluster on Tencent Cloud.